tegorman13/Dissertation/Manuscript/manuscript.pdf.md

 ::: {#tbl-IGAS-Table1 .cell layout-align="center" tab.cap='Testing performance for varied and constant groups in experiment 1.
-Mean absolute deviation from the center of the target, with standard deviations in parenthesis.'}
+Mean absolute deviation from the center of the target, with standard deviations in parenthesis.' hash='manuscript_cache/pdf/tbl-IGAS-Table1_a4aece7e570f3a0183838cac8020c9cf'}
 ::: {.cell-output-display}